Miicroo/homeassistant-custom-components/coffee_counter/README.md

 ```

 ### Listen to incoming webhook
 The [webhook api](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger) was added in homeassistant 0.80 and provides a simple entry point to trigger an automation.
 You do not need to authenticate your requests, but to make it harder for potential attackers your webhook id should be a long random string.
-For the sake of clarity I will use a short webhook id, but it should be replaced in a real setup.
+For the sake of clarity we will use a short webhook id, but it should be replaced in a real setup.
 Add an automation with the following webhook trigger:

 ```yaml
 - alias: Increment coffee counter